pvinayak93/test/README.md

 The end product of this process are ridership datasets (**derived datasets**) that can be queried to obtain ridership by route, block id, direction, stop, time of day and day of week for a specific month/signup.
 Currently, the processing is done at the sign-up level i.e. there is one **derived dataset** file per sign-up.

- As of 4/30/2021, all these functions are configured to work with parameters defined in the `RunParameters.py` - parameters include input/output folder paths, lookups, and definitions used in imputation algorithms.
-The module also references auxiliary functions that can be found in scripts prefixed with *auxFuncs*.
+ As of 4/30/2021, all these functions are configured to work with parameters defined in the `run_parameters.py` - parameters include input/output folder paths, lookups, and definitions used in imputation algorithms.
+The module also references auxiliary functions that can be found in python files prefixed with *auxFuncs*.

 ## Overall Process